-- (a) Subject to paragraph (b) below, the Disclosure Committee is not required to formally meet in order to make decisions, but may communicate and meet as and when it thinks fit from time to time. - (b) The secretary to the Disclosure Committee or one of the Disclosure Officers participating in a decision must take a record of discussions and decisions made by the Disclosure Committee about each disclosure issue considered.
+- (a) Subject to paragraph (b) below, the Disclosure Committee is not required to formally meet in order to make decisions, but may communicate and meet as and when it thinks fit from time to time. - (b) One of the Disclosure Officers participating in a decision must take a record of discussions and decisions made by the Disclosure Committee about each disclosure issue considered.
 Where the Company Secretary is not present or involved in the relevant Disclosure Committee meeting, the Company Secretary must be advised of any discussions and decision (whether to disclose or otherwise). - (c) The Company Secretary will maintain any records of discussions and decisions made about disclosure issues by the Disclosure Committee.